ringcentral/ringcentral-web-phone/README.md

 ## Recover from network outage/issue/change

 Please note that, this SDK doesn't detect network outage/issue/change.
 Our philosophy is to avoid adding any magic logic to the SDK.
-But we may change the design in the future.

 For a working example to handle network outage/issue/change, please refer to https://github.com/tylerlong/rc-web-phone-demo-2/blob/main/src/store/after-login.ts.